overviewer/Minecraft-Overviewer/docs/running.rst

 Options
 -------

-The following three options change the way the checks for tiles to update, and are intended to be things you only have to use in special situations.
-You should not normally have to specify these options, the default is typically correct.
+The following three options change the way The Overviewer determines which tiles to update, and are intended to be things you only have to use in special situations.
+You should not normally have to specify these options; the default is typically correct.

 .. cmdoption:: --no-tile-checks